linh280999/EXCEL_Operation_Report/README.md

 Extract from internal passenger service system
 # Process

-* Extract data from internal passenger service system for requested report date
+* Extract data from internal passenger service system for requested report date and flight date

 * Use formula functions to calculate and add necessary data fields